firefly-iii/docs/docs/docs/tutorials/finances/refund.md

 # Process a refund

-!!! tip
-    I've not yet finished writing this tutorial.
-Some items may not be filled in yet.
-I apologize for the inconvenience.
-Please refer to the [support page](../../references/support.md) if you have questions.

-(TODO write tutorial structure, incorporate questions below)
+How you process refunds is a choice.
+Basically, you can:

+1. Make the original expense disappear
+2. Keep the original expense, use the money as "income"

+This also applies to friends who pay you back (part of) an expense.
+Do you want to shrink the original expense or do you want to keep the whole expense and use the money as income?

 ## What do I do with people who pay me back?

-Let's say you have a budget for "Going out", worth € 100.
+Let's say you have a budget for "Going out", worth 100.
 You go out with some friends, and you offer to pay the bill, expecting your friends to pay you back later.
-The total bill is € 120 with your three friends owing you € 90 in total.
+The total bill is 120 with your three friends, who owe you 90 in total.
 So although you spent € 120 (overspending your budget with € 20), your actual costs are a mere € 30.
 What to do?

 It's important that Firefly III won't do anything.
 You can't correct your budget with income, so your budget will appear to have been overspent with € 20.
 But you can correct this yourself.
 How exactly is entirely up to you.